 If you want a grounding and protective stone while Carnelian is doing its energy work, add in some Rainbow Obsidian or Black Tourmaline to your practice.

-Reach out in the contact box.
 We would love to hear your positive comments and questions.
+Feel free to write to us below and we will get back to you.